 The Sacrament of the Anointing of the Sick gives strength and support and can be administered to anyone struggling with an illness.
 It is offered two times a year during a weekend liturgy.
 When needed, parishioners or next of kin family members of parishioner are encouraged to contact Fr.
-David at [email protected] or call the parish office at 502.633.1547.
+Jean at [email protected] or call the parish office at 502.633.1547.
 We respect HIPPA's patients confidentiality laws, please no third party calls.

 WHO MAY RECEIVE?

 In the Catholic Church, Extreme Unction or the Last Rites is the anointing at the time of death.
 Since the Second Vatican Council, this sacrament is now called the Anointing of the Sick and has been broadened to offer healing and comfort in times of illness that may not lead to immediate death.
 Speaking about a wider implementation of this sacrament, Pope Paul VI advocated for “a wider availability of the sacrament and to extend it—within reasonable limits—even beyond cases of mortal illness."

 Unlike the traditional understanding of the Last Rites, the sacrament of the Anointing of the Sick is, ideally, to be administered in a communal celebration.

 The Catechism of the Catholic Church states that when the sick are anointed they should be "assisted by their pastor and the whole ecclesial community, which is invited to surround the sick in a special way through their prayers and fraternal attention" (1516).
 "Like all the sacraments the Anointing of the Sick is a liturgical and communal celebration…It is very fitting to celebrate it within the Eucharist" (1517).

 The healing that occurs in this sacrament of anointing is not necessarily physical healing.
 While we believe that physical healing can occur through the great power of God, the grace that is infused through this special sacrament is the reminder of the eternal presence of God in our human suffering.